MAGICGrants/MagicGrants.org/posts/_posts/blog/2024-05-15-Aram-Jivanyan-Curve-Tree-Research.md

 We would like to thank Aram Jivanyan for their work, and we would like to thank Luke Parker and Aaron Feickert for their support and feedback during the research process.

+### About Firo

+[Firo](https://firo.org) is a privacy-preserving blockchain that seeks to protect users’ financial privacy.
+Its core team is behind the protocol design and implementation of the Lelantus and Lelantus Spark privacy protocols.
+Formerly known as Zcoin, it has also implemented various privacy-preserving protocols over its existence, leveraging discrete-log based zero-knowledge primitives.
+Further, they provided the anonymous voting infrastructure for the Thai Democrat Party elections in 2018.

+### About MAGIC Grants

+MAGIC Grants is a 501(c)(3) public charity that supports cryptocurrency networks, which are essential public payment infrastructure.
+MAGIC Grants empowers communities to set up MAGIC Funds for various projects deemed essential.
+These Funds are semi-autonomous and can choose to fund various qualifying activities, including educational materials, essential developer maintenance, research, and security audits.

+### About MAGIC Firo Fund

+The [MAGIC Firo Fund](/funds/firo) was established in December 2022 and is administered by the MAGIC Board independently from the Firo Core team.
+The MAGIC Firo Fund is funded by generous donations from Firo supporters.
+Donations to the fund are tax deductible for US individuals and businesses.